openebs/openebs/community/README.md

 This is a meta-repository for OpenEBS.
 Here, you will find links to various artifacts related to documentation, e2e tests, and code related to building and deploying OpenEBS.

-Nevertheless, below find a list of many general channels, groups and meetings devoted to OpenEBS.
+Nevertheless, find below a list of many general channels, groups, and meetings devoted to OpenEBS.

 ## Communication